 - Russia-linked romance novels

 - espionage thrillers (unless unconventional, exceptionally bad, or falling under the Vladimir’ich Clause)

 - books dealing with alleged Russian interference in the 2016 U.S. presidential election

 I accept ebooks in PDF or Kindle format, and hard copies if you’re willing to send them my way.
 However, I will first check the library system for your book.
 If you want a book to be read and reviewed by a certain date, please let me know.
 That may greatly affect whether I can accept it.

-I’m critical, but my reviews always strive to be thoughtful and fair.
+My reviews, though critical, always strive for thoughtfulness.
 If I DNF your book, I’ll make sure to identify a) the reason for abandonment, and b) potential readers who are a good match for the book.
-Be forewarned: I can be snarky and cynical when a review calls for it, and I’m equally likely to state unequivocally a book’s screwups as I am to praise its strong points.
+Be forewarned: I can be snarky when a review calls for it and I’m equally likely to state unequivocally a book’s screwups as I am to praise its strong points.

 All my reviews are spoilerific – i.e. I will be divulging plot or argument details in order to critique a work.